BettercareHealth/bettercare/breast-care/0-2-copyright.md

 * Non-Commercial — You may not use the material for commercial purposes.
 * No Derivatives — If you remix, transform, or build upon the material, you may not distribute the modified material.

-For any other uses, please <a href="http://electricbookworks.com/contact">contact Electric Book Works</a>.
+For any other uses, please contact [Electric Book Works](http://electricbookworks.com).